business-glossary/business-glossary/sas-commenting.md

 ********************************************************************************/
 ```

-If used within a macro (contents of the macro should be indented by 4 spaces) then the comment block should be indented in line.
+If used within a macro (contents of the macro should be indented by four spaces) then the comment block should be indented in line.

 ```
 %macro do_something;